chalmerlowe/intro_to_sprinting/class_materials/prereq_student.md

 ### Using the command line

-In the hands-on practice session, you will be using command-line tools to contribute to a practice project, namely a calculator.
+In the hands-on practice session, you will be using command-line tools to contribute to a codeless project.
 If you don't feel comfortable with the command-line yet, see the Resources below for cheatsheets and references to a number of the most common commands: